eikehmueller/ma32070/lectures/Notes.md

 * `cell2vertex`: a list such that `cell2vertex[alpha][gamma]` $= I^{K\rightarrow v}_{\alpha\gamma}$.
 Since $I^{K\rightarrow v}_{ik}$ can be derived from $I^{K\rightarrow F}_{\alpha\beta}$ and $I^{F\rightarrow v}_{\beta\gamma}$, `cell2vertex` is implemented as a [`@functools.cached_property`](https://docs.python.org/3/library/functools.html#functools.cached_property).
 * an array `coordinates` of shape $(n_{\text{vertex}},2)$ whose columns contain the two-dimensional coordinates of the mesh vertices

-The class also contains a method `refine(nref)` which can be used to construct a refined mesh from given mesh.
+The class also contains a method `refine(nref)` which can be used to construct a refined mesh from a given mesh by sub-dividing each triangle into four smaller triangles.

-Two concrete classes are derived from this class:
+Two concrete classes are derived from this abstract base class:

 * `RectangleMesh(Lx=1.0, Ly=1.0, nref=0)` is a triangulation of the domain $[0,L_x]\times[0,L_y]$ with a given number of refinements $n_{\text{ref}}$.
 The number of cells is $n_{\text{cells}} = 2^{n_{\text{ref}}+1}$
 * `TriangleMesh(corners=None, nref=0)` is a triangulation of the domain triangle defined by the array `corners` (if this is `None`, the reference triangle us used) with a given number of refinements $n_{\text{ref}}$.
 The number of cells is $n_{\text{cells}} = 2^{n_{\text{ref}}}$